Corporate Photography & The Business Portrait: How to Find the Right

 A commercial photographer, on the other hand, usually specializes in certain types of work, e.g. architectural, product, fashion, cars, executive portraits, etc. They generally don’t work outside of their specialties.
 A product photographer, for example, will not usually accept a job shooting a business portrait.

 These people are accustomed to doing work that is suitable for publication in print or on the web.
 They are comfortable taking guidance from a company’s advertising and/or public relations people on creating images that are in keeping with the advertising strategy and branding policies of the company, images that will conform and contribute to that company’s look.
 And in the case of a smaller company or professional firm that is not really able to provide that guidance, he will know what you need even better than you.

 However when you hire a wedding/portrait photographer, even if he is a good photographer, and even if he produces good-looking images, he is not usually aware of publication requirements or branding and public image considerations.
 His customers post the images on personal websites or make prints for a wall or album.
-They don’t end up in a commercially printed publication or on a commercial websites.
+They don’t end up in a commercially printed publication or on a commercial website.